ulubekdev/ulubekdev/README.md

 Node.js developer
 -----------------

-• 1 year Node.js experience and good knowledge of Node.js.
+• 1 year Node.js experience and good knowledge of Node.js. <br>
-• Ability to create complicated logic flow based on business requirements.
+• Ability to create complicated logic flow based on business requirements. <br>
-• Experience with MongoDB and PostgreSQL understanding of software design principles and patterns, and experience applying them
+• Experience with MongoDB and PostgreSQL understanding of software design principles and patterns, and experience applying them <br>
-• High productivity and effective time management-Experience with Scrum/Agile SDLC
+• High productivity and effective time management-Experience with Scrum/Agile SDLC <br>
 • Good spoken English

 * 🌍  I'm based in Uzbekistan, Tashkent
 * 🖥️  See my portfolio at [here](http://mikedevy.netlify.app/)